stat4701/2014/edav hw1/2014-03-01-Mandeep-Blog-Post1.md

 Here is my critique on the chart show above:

 <ol>
-	<li> The axes is not clear in terms of what the chart is showing</li>
+	<li> The axes is not clear in terms of what the chart is showing. </li>
 	<li> The stark contrast in the distribution of income between the top 1% and bottom 20% is not clearly shown. </li>
 	<li> It is not clear how these factors have changed over the course of last 30 years. </li>
 </ol>

 Here's a breakdown of what I did for this blog post:

 1\.
-I sliced the source data to highlight the concentration of income among the top one percent and show the stark contrast from the bottom 20%
+I sliced the source data to highlight the concentration of income among the top one percent and show the stark contrast from the bottom 20%.

+Spent a lot of time on this step as I had to go from a column orientation to a row orientation for the years.
+This involved using the melt function of the reshape2 package.

 2\.
 Plotted the data using a barplot in R. Also played around with ggplot and qplot using facet_grid()
 ```{r chunkLabel}